The Will of the Many: Reception

 The novel received positive reviews.
 Kirkus Reviews praised the novel's magic system and exploration of themes of complicity and complacency, while a review on Tor.com noted the "expansive, intricate, layered world."
 A review from Publishers Weekly stated that "Islington’s worldbuilding is exceptionally detailed and thoughtful, making suspending disbelief effortless.
 Perfectly balancing character development and plot momentum, this will have fantasy fans clamoring for more."

+Awards

+The audiobook edition, narrated by Euan Morton and released by Audible on 23 May 2023, won an Earphones Award in the Fantasy category in July 2023.
+In September 2026, ten months after the release of the sequel The Strength of the Few, both audiobooks continued to hold the top two positions on Amazon's Historical Fantasy bestseller list, with The Will of the Many at #1 and The Strength of the Few at #2.